smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

   - [Practise with EMCO: SmartCity Deployment](#practise-with-emco-smartcity-deployment)

 ## Background
-EMCO (Edge Multi-Cluster Orchestration) is a Geo-distributed application orchestrator for Kubernetes\*.
+Edge Multi-Cluster Orchestration(EMCO), an OpenNESS Building Block, is a Geo-distributed application orchestrator for Kubernetes\*.
 The main objective of EMCO is automation of the deployment of applications and services across clusters.
 It acts as a central orchestrator that can manage edge services and network functions across geographically distributed edge clusters from different third parties.
 Finally, the resource orchestration within a cluster of nodes will leverage Kubernetes* and Helm charts.

 EMCO addresses the need for deploying 'composite applications' in multiple geographical locations.
-Few industry communities started to use the term 'composite application' to represent these complex applications and deployments.
 > **NOTE**: A 'composite application' is a combination of multiple applications.
 Based on the deployment intent, various applications of the composite application get deployed at various locations, and get replicated in multiple locations.

 Compared with other multipe-clusters orchestration, EMCO focuses on the following functionalies: